 The PWS project will recharge purified recycled water at 3 SWIP wells to replenish the aquifer and aid in raising groundwater levels above seawater intrusion MTs.
 The project is currently being constructed to produce up to 1,500 AFY of purified water.
 The project has completed California Environmental Quality Act environmental review with a certified Environmental Impact Report (EIR).
-Planned completion of construction is anticipated by the end of WY 2024 with project startup in WY 2025.
+Construction completion and project startup is planned for WY 2025.